Defensive design

 Defensive design is the practice of planning for contingencies in the design stage of a project or undertaking.
 Essentially, it is the practice of anticipating all possible ways that an end-user could misuse a device, and designing the device so as to make such misuse impossible, or to minimize the negative consequences.
 For example, if it is important that a plug is inserted into a socket in a particular orientation, the socket and plug should be designed so that it is physically impossible to insert the plug incorrectly.
 Power sockets are often keyed in such a manner, to prevent the transposition of live and neutral.
 They are also recessed in the wall in a way that makes it impossible to touch connectors once they become live.

 Defensive design in software engineering is called defensive programming.
 Murphy's law is a well-known statement of the need for defensive design, and also of its ultimate limitations.

 Applications

 Computer software

-Software design entails many ways so that software can be designed to operate more safely.
+Implementation decisions and software design approaches can make software safer and catch user errors.

+Code that implements this is termed a sanity check.